TheIconfactory/Tapestry/Documentation/API.md

 > **Note:** The `url` is assumed to be properly encoded.
 Use JavaScript’s `encodeURI`, if needed.

-For the "HEAD" method, the string result contains a JSON dictionary:
+For the "HEAD" method, the string result contains a JSON dictionary containing the HTTP status code, the response headers, and the URL that was loaded (which may be different than the request due to redirects):

 ```json
 {